AdityaVashista30/Random_Image_Filter/README.md

 # Random_Image_Filter

-This R script is used to apply a filter consisting of a set of 5 different image operations on an input image.
+This MATLAB script is used to apply a filter consisting of a set of 5 different image operations on an input image.
 The image is randomly divided into 5 parts using random function.
 Each of these 5 parts is applied with different transformations from others.
 The filters/transformations applied are: